rumbu13/sharp/cstod.md

 A notable difference between C# and D is the fact that __delegates are not multicast__ in D, therefore you cannot join or remove them.

 ##Enums
-There is no difference between enum declarations, except that so called C# flags nums are not necessarly decorated with attributes:
+There is no difference between enum declarations, except that so called C# flags enums are not necessarely decorated with the [Flags] attribute:
 - C#
 ```
 enum Option {